 We are always available to help you.
-But in some situations you may also want help or guidance from someone who is not connected with us.
-You can always contact your State Health Insurance Assistance Program (SHIP).
-This government program has trained counselors in every state.
+Even if you have a complaint about our treatment of you, we are obligated to honor your right to complain.
+Therefore, you should always reach out to customer service for help.
+But in some situations, you may also want help or guidance from someone who is not connected with us.
+Below are two entities that can assist you.

+State Health Insurance Assistance Program (SHIP).

+Each state has a government program with trained counselors.
 The program is not connected with us or with any insurance company or health plan.
 The counselors at this program can help you understand which process you should use to handle a problem you are having.
 They can also answer your questions, give you more information, and offer guidance on what to do.

 The services of SHIP counselors are free.
-You will find phone numbers in Chapter 2, Section 3 of this booklet.
+You will find phone numbers and website URLs in Chapter 2, Section 3 of this document.